Saturday – January 25, 2020

-Applications for three positions on the Milwaukee Area Technical College (MATC) District Board must be residents of the District and meet other necessary qualifications as set forth below.
+Applications for three (3) positions on the Milwaukee Area Technical College (MATC) District Board will be opening.
+Applicants must be residents of the District and meet other necessary qualifications as set forth below.

-With one (1) term expiring June 30, 2022, the following is a synopsis of the qualifications needed for the appointment based on state statutes and MATC's District Plan of Representation as approved on March 19, 2019.
+With three (3) terms expiring June 30, 2023, the following is a synopsis of the qualifications needed for the appointment based on state statutes and MATC's District Plan of Representation as approved on March 19, 2019.

 About the MATC District Board of Directors

-The governing board of the Milwaukee Area Technical College District is made up of nine appointed members from geographical areas within the Milwaukee Area Technical College District.
+The governing board of the Milwaukee Area Technical College District is made up of nine appointed members within the Milwaukee Area Technical College District.
 Members include:

 - Five Persons Representing Employers: